Modou-Lamin-Barrow/alx-zero_day/0x03-git/README.md

-Readme file forr the file
+Readme file for the file
+Readme file at the root of the directory is updated and commited